RedHenLab/RomanArtAnalysis/README.md

 #Introduction

-This project is a research project for Google Summer of Code with Redhen lab.
-So I created this repository to contain my research code for experiments and analysis results instead of contributing to some existing redhen's code repository.
-As directed by my mentors, this project is focused on analysis of the images of ancient roman statues for their social value.
+This project is a **relatively independent research project** with Redhen lab.
+So **I created this repository to contain my research code for experiments and the analysis results instead of contributing to some existing code repository**.
+As directed by my mentors, this project is focused on analysis of the images of ancient roman statues for their social values. **I wrote most of the code in this repository to train classifiers and analyze data.
+Lots of analysis results (tables, figures and webpages) are produced which can help the experts in Redhen lab to analyze the meaning of communication of the ancient roman statues.**